I-Mihara/BioDemuX.jl/README.md

 ```
 * In the `Full_seq` column, the region specified as `B` in the `Full_annotation` column is considerd as the barcode.

+* Alternatively, a FASTA file of barcode sequences can be used as the reference.
+In this case, each sequence in the FASTA file is treated as a full barcode (the entire sequence is considered the barcode region) and the header line of each entry (without the `>` prefix) is used as its `ID`.

 ### Output

 * All output files will be saved in the specified `output_directory`.
+* The output is gzipped depending on the input FASTQ format, or can be specified using the `gzip_output` option.
 * The names of the output files are based on the filename of the FASTQ file as the prefix and the `ID` values in the barcode reference file.
 For example, if the FASTQ filename is `sample.fastq` and the reference file contains IDs such as `001` and `002`, the resulting output files will be named `sample.001.fastq`, `sample.002.fastq`, and so on.
 You can freely change the prefix by specifying the `output_prefix` argument.
 * Sequences that do not match any barcode in the reference file are saved in `unknown.fastq`.
 Sequences that have ambiguous classification (i.e., they match multiple barcodes with similar scores) are saved in `ambiguous_classification.fastq`.
 These FASTQ files also have prefix like `sample.unknown.fastq` and `sample.ambiguous_classification.fastq`
 * If the `output_directory` does not exist, a new directory is created to store the output files.